|

 SWCPC 747 E1

-This collection consists of Lubbock, Texas (on Broadway Street) looking out from Brown
+This collection consists of Lubbock, Texas (on Broadway Street), looking out from

-Studio Lubbock Hotel built later on site.
-Also is the photo is a man on a tractor
+Brown Studio.
+Lubbock Hotel was built later on site.
+Also is the photo is a man on a

-identified as Ben Morris.
-Other men in the photograph are identified as Nathan N. Morris,
+tractor identified as Ben Morris.
+Other men in the photograph are identified as

 Morris, Joseph Phillip